-- 6.3.1.
-The target used for the vehicle detection tests shall be a regular high volume series production passenger car of Category M1 AA saloon. or alternatively a "soft target" representative of such a vehicle in terms of its identification characteristics applicable to the sensor system of the AEBS under test according to ISO DIS-19206-1:2018.
+- (a) The vehicle can be driven a maximum of 100 km on a mixture of urban and rural roads with other traffic and roadside furniture to initialise the sensor system. - (b) The vehicle can undergo a sequence of brake activations in order to ensure the service brake system is bedded in prior to the test. - (c) The average temperature of the service brakes on the hottest axle of the vehicle, measured inside the brake linings or on the braking path of the disc or drum, is below 100°C prior to each test run between 65 and 100°C prior to each test run. - 6.2.2.2.
+Details of the pre-test condition strategy requested by the vehicle manufacturer shall be identified and recorded in the vehicle type approval documentation. - 6.2.3.
+The mounted tyres shall be identified and recorded in the vehicle type approval documentation. - 6.2.4.
+The vehicle may be fitted with protective equipment that does not affect the results of the tests. - 6.3.
+Test Targets - 6.3.1.
+The target used for the vehicle detection tests shall be a regular high-volume series production passenger car of Category M1 AA saloon or alternatively a "soft target" representative of such a vehicle in terms of its identification characteristics applicable to the sensor system of the AEBS under test according to ISO 19206-3:2021 ISO 19206-1:2018.
 The reference point for the location of the vehicle shall be the most rearward point on the centreline of the vehicle. - 6.3.2.
-The targets used for the pedestrian detection tests shall be a "soft target" and be representative of the human attributes applicable to the sensor system of the AEBS under test according to ISO DIS-19206-2:2018. - 6.3.3.
-The targets used for the bicycle detection tests shall be a "soft target" and be representative of the human and bicycle attributes applicable to the sensor system of the AEBS under test. - 6.3.34.
+The target used for the pedestrian detection tests shall be a child "articulated soft target" and be representative of the human attributes applicable to the sensor system of the AEBS under test according to ISO 19206-2:2018. - 6.3.3.
+The targets used for the bicycle detection tests shall be a "soft target" and be representative of the bicycle with an adult cyclist attributes applicable to the sensor system of the AEBS under test according to ISO 19206-4:2020. - 6.3.4.
 Details that enable the target(s) to be specifically identified and reproduced shall be recorded in the vehicle type approval documentation. - 6.4.
 Warning and Activation Test with a Stationary Vehicle Target - 6.4.1.
 The subject vehicle shall approach the stationary target in a straight line for at least two seconds prior to the functional part of the test with a subject vehicle to target centreline offset of not more than 0.2 m.